spsforks/QB64-Wiki/DEF-SEG-=-0.md

 ```

-## Example(s)
 Drive$ designated is A, B, C or D, and the letter must be in uppercase.

 ```vb